sjbennett123/gloryforthefist/content/rules/playtest/playtest_workshops.md

 **Approved By**: Joseph Valenti

-It is possible to become more productive in making production items if you have access to a workshop that specializes in making them.
-A character with a workshop can make additional levels of items to a maximum of their Base Production Level.
+It is possible to become more productive at making production items if you have access to a workshop that specializes in making them.
+A character with a workshop can make additional levels of items up to their Base Production Level.
 There are specialized workshops for making:

 1. alchemical elixirs, gases, and contact poisons
 2. weapons and armor